oroinc/documentation/book/jobs.rst

     executed at the desired times (see :ref:`How Does it Work <sidebar-cron-work>` for some insights into the actual process).

+If the daemon process that executes the queued jobs is not running, it will be started automatically by the ``oro:cron`` command, but you can also :ref:`start it manually <job-daemon-start>`.

 .. _sidebar-cron-work:

 .. sidebar:: How Does it Work?